 Follow this advice, and you’ll quickly reap the rewards of closing your eyes and affording yourself this short break without the impact of coming around from a deep sleep.

-You’ll still gain some advantages, such as resting your body.
-Alas, you need to complete at least two sleep cycles to feel genuinely refreshed, which only offers a short boost.
+You’ll still gain some advantages, like resting the body.
+You must complete at least 2 sleep cycles to feel genuinely refreshed, which only offers a short-term energy boost.